AWikia/SkinEvelution/README.md

 ```

 # More Help
-Join to [https://discord.gg/a6FbV6zWFs](our Discord Server) for more help about Evelution
+Join to [our Discord Server](https://discord.gg/a6FbV6zWFs) for more help about Evelution

 # Known Limitation
 - Toolbar can cover the page action dropdowns if the content area is too small.
 If it is that case, collapse it.